lukaselsrode/projects/total_behavioural_tracker/README.md

-Formating:
-	- Need to port everything into the config file to make shit easier to standardize []
-	- OHHHH DON'T worry wayyy more to come once I get perfectionistic with this []
+Prettify:
+	general:
+		- Pick a font and standardize it across the app []
+	Page:
+		image:
+			- Move the legend box to bottom left, and the leggend-box should be wayy smaller []
+			- save image to a set-size []

 Features:
 	- Daily Notification []